-As at June 30, 2010, the Company's net cumulative expenditures for the Production License and Exploration Licenses, including the acquisition, seismic testing, drilling of exploratory wells, and initial testing and completion of wells, was approximately \$214,272,000, including an asset retirement obligation of approximately \$4,583,000 for the six wells drilled by the Company and \$394,000 for the well drilled by ExxonMobil.

-The significant costs incurred during 2010 in Hungary were for the seven existing well bores.
+As at September 30, 2010, the Company's net cumulative expenditures for the Production License and Exploration Licenses, including the acquisition, seismic testing, drilling of exploratory wells, and initial testing and completion of wells, was approximately \$219,116,000, including an asset retirement obligation of approximately \$4,977,000.
+The significant costs incurred during 2010 in Hungary were \$4,741,000 for certain obligation (discussed below in Legal Matters); the remainder of \$898,000 was primarily for the seven existing well bores.

 The Company's future capital requirements for Hungary will be dependent upon, among other things, the evaluation of the Hungarian properties.
-The Company will continue to evaluate the potential for further activity in the Makó Trough in both the Production License and Exploration Licenses.
+The Company continues to evaluate the potential for further activity in the Makó Trough in both the Production License and Exploration Licenses, including the testing of the Szolnok and Algyo formations in the Makó 4 well.
 The Company's requirements for additional capital are dependent upon its future operating plans.